Sunday, 31 August 2008

 The Usurper

-As we all know, the Christian religion grafted itself onto this anciently celebrated period around the Winter Solstice, chose this period as the opportune time to celebrate Jesus' birth, and so gradually effected the passing from one faith to another relatively seamlessly.
+There is the belief that Christianity grafted itself onto this anciently celebrated period around the Winter Solstice, chose this period as the opportune time to celebrate Jesus' birth, and so gradually effected the passing from one faith to another relatively seamlessly.
 Attempting to to do otherwise would be an act of cultural crudeness doomed to failure.
 Now we have the same process of a new faith being grafted onto an old, and in this case the orgy of consumerism at Christmas and New Year's marks the new god of human materialism.
 'Human materialism' as it as nothing to do with faith in the natural world which could theoretically amount to a kind of materialism.
 This modern religion is specifically restricted to the materialism of human imagining and creation in the form of consumerism.
 So the new faith of materialism/consumerism, which is a kind of anti-faith, as it is ultimately truthless, effects a coup d'etat and usurps the celebratory season by imposing its values onto that time, with the core rituals now involving maximum consumption of consumer goods by consumers.
 Out with the old, in with the new.

 Monday, 25 August 2008